Whilst the UCAS deadline for ‘equal considerations’ has passed, there is still time to apply for 2022 entry.

 The process for submitting your application is different depending on your study level and where you’re applying from.
 Read on for more information about key dates and steps to applying to Norwich University of the Arts.

 Looking for postgraduate application steps?
-View our specific MA application information.
+View our specific MA and MArch application information.

 Apply for an undergraduate course at NUA